top of page

 • Playgrounds & Tennis courts

-• You will be compensated in the form of a waiver of dues the year AFTER you serve on the board.
+• AFTER serving on the Board, you will be compensated in the form of a waiver of the next year's annual assessment.
+For example:

-• So, if you were elected in October of 2023, you would still pay your 2024 dues while you serve on the board that year.
+• If you were elected to the Board in October of 2022, you would still pay your 2023 Assessment in January while you serve on the board that year.

-• You would NOT have to pay dues in January of 2025, even if you do not serve again on the board.
+• However, you will NOT be invoiced that December to pay the 2024 Annual Assessment, even if you do not serve on the board again.

 • A full year of service is required to receive the waiver. â€‹